bkesterbyld/maroon-potato/src/pages/index.md

       - title: data-centric and secure
         content: >
-          Above enforces a data-centric approach in your solutions and operations.
+          Above enforces a data-centric approach in your solutions and operations that prevents database and silo proliferation.
 Each data set managed in Above can power multiple views that feed multiple applications.
 Each view gets it's own granular API key down to the field level if needed.
         actions: []
         media_position: left
         media_width: thirty-three